farlee2121/DependencyInjectionAspects/DependencyInjectionAspects/ReadMe_Spec.md

 Also create an analogous functional auth scheme to contrast the two

 ## Design
+- Goal: Gain better understanding of centralized auth paradigms and other shared concerns
+- Program: Primary concern is authentication that can be applied consistently across service-level components

 - How will I access user information?
 	- Ambient context?
 	- Attributes don't know their target, so it will have to be available in the